Contact Van Severen Law Office at (414) 270-0202 to discuss your Wisconsin criminal case

 free consultation client testimonials

-Frequently we encounter substantial battery charges that occur after a domestic violence incident.
-While we recognize that substantial battery is already a felony (and therefore carries significant collateral consequences), a DV conviction results in additional penalties because of their status alone.
-For misdemeanor charges, a DV conviction adds a lifetime ban on the defendant’s ability to possess a firearm for the rest of his life.
-Again, this consequence is already built into felonies.
-DV charges add financial punishments and DV labels that could lead to the defendant being discriminated against in the future.
+Frequently we encounter substantial battery charges that occur during a domestic violence incident.
+While we recognize that substantial battery is already a felony (and therefore carries significant collateral consequences), a DV conviction results in additional penalties on its own.
+For all criminal charges, a DV conviction adds a lifetime ban on the defendant’s ability to possess a firearm for the rest of his life (again, already the case for a felony).

 Van Severen Law Office provides the very best criminal defense